Adron/datadiluvium/blog-posts/temperature-generator.md

 ## Using the Generator

-You can use this generator in your Data Diluvium configuration like this:
+I've made it easy to use this generator in your Data Diluvium configuration like this:

 ```json
 {